Observing a Changing Hilbert-Space Inner Product

+The agent discards the state if the measurement outcome is zero.
+This concludes the simulation procedure.
+The agent may further estimate the success probability ${\rm tr}\left(\mathcal{G}_{\tilde{\eta}}(\rho)\oplus \bm{0}\right)$, if required, by repeating the simulation procedure on a large number of copies of $\sigma$ provided to them and then calculating the ratio of non-zero measurement outcomes to the total number of copies used~\footnote{ The ratio of non-zero measurement outcomes to the total number of copies approaches the success probability by the law of large numbers~\cite{DKLM05}.
+Our setting assumes that multiple copies of the state $\sigma$ are provided to the agent by an external agent who has the knowledge of $\sigma$, and not prepared by the agent implementing the inner-product changing channel, say, by cloning.}.

-Simulation is repeated until $N$ post-measurement states are generated, and the success ratio is calculated and returned, thereby concluding the simulation procedure.
-We also provide an explicit procedure to simulate the dynamics (Eq.~\eqref{eq:UPT}) of a qubit PT-symmetric Hamiltonian by sequentially applying the operators in Eq.~\eqref{eq:PTUnitaryoperational} and by using the qutrit simulation procedure to implement~$\mathcal{G}_{\eta},\mathcal{G}_{\kappa\eta^{-1}}$~\cite{supp}.
+In Appendix~\ref{sec:qubitPTsymmetry}, we provide an explicit procedure to simulate the dynamics (Eq.~\eqref{eq:UPT}) of the qubit PT-symmetric Hamiltonian ~\cite{BB98}, by sequentially applying the operators in Eq.~\eqref{eq:PTUnitaryoperational} and by using the qutrit simulation procedure to implement~$\mathcal{G}_{\eta},\mathcal{G}_{\kappa\eta^{-1}}$.
+In Appendix~\ref{sec:dsimulation}, we design a simulation procedure, similar to our qutrit procedure given above, for changing the inner product of a $d$-dimensional system using a $2d$-dimensional system for any positive integer~$d$.
+Furthermore, we use our procedure to simulate the dynamics of a $d$-dimensional PT-symmetric Hamiltonian by using only $2d$ dimensions, instead of $d^3$ dimensions as required in the Stinespring dilation approach \cite{Sti95}.